Projects

 - A number of factors influence whether and when students will seek academic help from the internet, their peers, or their instructors [Koli Calling ‘21]

 In an NSF-funded alliance of 6 CSU campuses — Cal Poly SLO, Cal Poly Pomona, CSU LA, SFSU, CSU Dominguez Hills, and CSU Fullerton — we are working to improve student recruitment and retention in computing, by making curricular enhancements to early CS courses.
-Specifically, our alliance is focused on incorporating socially responsible computing assignments into CS coursework.
+Specifically, our alliance is focused on incorporating socially responsible computing (SRC) assignments into CS coursework.

-- We broadly describe our first two years’ activities, including curricular enhancements at all six campuses as well as a faculty learning community for instructors incorporating this new material into their CS courses [ASEE ‘24]
+- We broadly describe our first two years’ activities, including curricular enhancements at all six campuses as well as a faculty learning community for instructors incorporating this new material into their CS courses.
+[ASEE ‘24]

 Software testing (active)